zaneGittins/bifract/docs/getting-started/installation.md

 | 250 GB       | 16        | 64 GB  |
 | 500 GB       | 32        | 128 GB |

-For disk, plan roughly 60 GB of storage per 10 GB/day ingested at 30-day retention.
-ClickHouse typically achieves 7-10x compression on structured log data.
-SSD minimum, NVMe recommended.
+For disk, ClickHouse typically achieves 7-10x compression on structured log data, so 10 GB/day of raw logs compresses to roughly 1-1.5 GB/day on disk.